aprilzxd/AC215_Billionaires/README.md

    kubectl get deployments
    kubectl get services
    ```

-## Deployment Instructions
-### Docker Deployment
-1. Ensure Docker is running.
-2. Follow the Docker setup instructions above to build and run the containers.

-### Kubernetes Deployment
-1. Ensure your Kubernetes cluster is running and `kubectl` is configured to interact with it.
-2. Follow the Kubernetes setup instructions  above to deploy the services.

 ### Notes
 * Ensure that your `secrets` directory is correctly set up and accessible.